raspberrypilearning/electricity-generation/en/step_5.md

 Repeat this for each of the resources in turn, so you don't get the order of the resource colours muddled up.

-Don't forget to use the backdrop colour for the seventh `set pen colour to`{:class="block3extensions"} block, you can get this by hovering anywhere in the background of the Stage.
+Don't forget to use the backdrop colour for the seventh `set pen colour to`{:class="block3extensions"} block, you can get this by hovering anywhere on the background of the Stage.

 --- /task ---